Bullying: Learn the Signs

 - Learn how to engage parents and youth in the building of a positive school climate.
 Learning how to talk about bullying with youth is a critical step.

 - Know about your obligations under your state’s anti-bullying law.
-Learn also about federal laws that require schools to address harassment based on race, color, national origin, sex, and disabilities.
+Also learn about federal laws that require schools to address harassment based on race, color, national origin, sex, and disabilities.
 Work to establish rules and policies to help let the entire school community know the expectations around bullying and procedures to report and investigate when something happens.

 - Assess bullying in your school and understand how your school compares to national rates of bullying.

 - Respond when bullying happens.
 Learn how to stop it on the spot, find out what happened, and support all students involved.

 - Avoid misdirections in bullying prevention and response strategies.

 The abuse may be brief, but the trauma lasts a lifetime.